Unstructured-IO/community/CONTRIBUTING.md

 1. Ensure environment is consistent
     1. [ ] Update dependencies in `.in` files if needed (pay special attention to whether the current PR depends on changes to internal repos that are not packaged - if so the commit needs to be bumped).
     1. [ ] If dependencies have changed, recompile dependencies with `make pip-compile`.
-    1. [ ] Make sure local virtual environment matches what CI will see - reinstall internal/external dependencies as needed.
+    1. [ ] Make sure local virtual environment matches what CI will see - reinstall internal/external dependencies as needed.\
+<sub>Follow the [virtualenv install instructions](https://github.com/Unstructured-IO/community#mac--homebrew) if you are unsure about working with virtual environments.
 <br/><br/>
 1. Run tests and checks locally
     1. [ ] Run tests locally with `make test`.
 Some repositories have supplemental tests with targets like `make test-integration` or `make test-sample-docs`.
 If applicable, run these as well.
 Try to make sure all tests are passing before submitting the PR, unless you are submitting in draft mode.